×

-10 Tricks to Sound So French That Natives Think You’re One of ‘Em
+10 Tricks to Sound French

+Do you dread the moment when your French conversation partner senses your foreignness and switches the conversation from French to English?
 Whatever the reason for this might be, you’re dying to sound so perfectly French that natives will never guess that you’re a foreigner.

 So, if you want to sound so French that you pass for a native, then check out this post for 10 simple but effective tricks to sound (and seem) more French, from adjusting your attitude to learning about French culture.